timescale/docs/timescaledb/overview/release-notes/index.md

 For our next release, we plan to add:

 - Downgrading between Timescale DB 2.x versions.
-- High Availability: Adding nodes to a multinode cluster.
+- Elasticity: Move data when expanding or shrinking a multi-node cluster
 - Various bug fixes.

 The current GA (Generally Available) version is 2.3.0.